mdepx/neodenyy1/README.md

  2) Update firmware
  3) Setup OpenPnP

+### What this project gives to you

+ 1) New firmware
+ 2) CAD models so you can assemble your own USB camera modules and LED rings (TODO)

 ### Debug tools

 Locate SWD pins (Data / Clock / Ground) on the stepper board and solder down 2.54mm header.